justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/currencies/adding-a-new-currency/README.md

 # Adding a New Currency

-Liferay Commerce offers multiple currencies as payment options.
-Furthermore, any currency may function as the primary currency depending on business needs.
+Liferay Commerce supports multiple currencies out of the box.
+However, not all global currencies are configured and available out of the box.

 This article details how to add a new currency to your store.